 What is an affidavit of survivorship?

-An affidavit of survivorship is a legal document that allows a surviving co-owner of a property to transfer the deceased’s share directly to themselves, bypassing the probate process.
+An affidavit of survivorship is a legal document allowing a surviving property co-owner to transfer the deceased’s share directly to themselves, bypassing the probate process.
 This simplifies property ownership transfer during a difficult time.

 It is important because it streamlines the transfer of property ownership, allowing the surviving owner to quickly claim their rights without facing lengthy and costly probate procedures.
-This protects the rights of the survivor while honoring the wishes of the deceased.
+This protects the survivor’s rights while honouring the deceased’s wishes.

 What documents are needed to file an affidavit of survivorship?